achanhon/VIRAT-AERIAL-ANNOTATION/README.md

 - 2nd line contains the number of images during which the track is alive
 - then the file contains 4*size lines: each 4 lines corresponds to a rectangle in x,y,w,h coordinate (so line 3 is x of the rect in the image where the track starts, line 4 is y, line 5 is w, line 6 is h, line 7 is x in the frame following the starting one and etc.)

-## Synchronizing of the ground truth with original data
+## Synchronizing the ground truth with original data
 Link between the original video and the selected subsequence has been lost.

 We provide the first image of each subsequence (unfortunately with some pre processing like croping black pixel and compressing in .jpg).